Crystals for set-valued decomposition tableaux: First construction

 \subsection{Set-valued tableaux}

-A \defn{set-valued (shifted) tableaux} of partition shape $\lambda$ is simply a filling $T$ of the (shifted) diagram $\SD_\lambda$ by finite, nonempty sets.
-Usually, these sets are contained in either $\PP$ or the marked alphabet $\MM = \{1'<1<2'<2<\dots\}$.
-A \defn{distribution} of a set-valued tableau a tableau of the same shape formed by replacing every set-valued entry by one of its elements.
+A \defn{set-valued tableaux} of partition shape $\lambda$ is a filling $T$ of the diagram $\D_\lambda$ by finite, nonempty sets of $\PP=\{1,2,3,\dots\}$.
+A \defn{set-valued shifted tableaux} of strict partition shape $\lambda$ is likewise a filling $T$ of $\SD_\lambda$ by finite, nonempty sets of $ \{1'<1<2'<2<\dots\}$.
+A \defn{distribution} of a (shifted) set-valued tableau a tableau of the same shape formed by replacing every set-valued entry by one of its elements.
 For example,

-A \defn{semistandard set-valued (shifted) tableau} is just a set-valued tableau whose distributions are all semistandard (shifted) tableaux.
-(An unshifted tableau is \defn{semistandard} if its entries are all positive integers, with weakly increasing rows and strictly increasing columns.)
+A set-valued (shifted) tableau is \defn{semistandard} if its distributions are all semistandard according to the definition in Section~\ref{sh-sect}.